Sfeeen/security_audit/README.md

 # security_audit
-A simple method/demo to show the consequences of a targeted attack of a Windows user.
+A simple method/demo to show the consequences of a targeted attack on a Windows user.

-A mail is send to the target with a malicious .exe. stored wifi passwords are mailed to the attacker, a reverse shell is established and the target will be rickerolled every time he/she reboots their pc.
+An e-mail is send to the target with a malicious .exe. stored wifi passwords are mailed to the attacker, a reverse shell is established and the target will be rickerolled every time he/she reboots their pc.

 ## Steps